Tinderbox allows users to extend its capabilities by giving users access to the command line (CL) in a number of ways:

 Working directory location

-When accessing the command line this way the target is the host Mac's current working directory.
+When accessing the command line this way the targeted location is the host Mac's current working directory.
 Regardless of other Terminal sessions that may be active, the current directory for Tinderbox access is the root of the current volume - '/'.
 Thus, if calling scripts or programs elsewhere on the host system, such as in the user's account's 'Documents' folder, remember to prefix an appropriate path to the script/program.

 If the working directory is changed as part of the call from Tinderbox, that change will hold for the remainder of the call.
 For instance, a runCommand() string